adikabintang/kolor-di-dinding/os/linux_process_and_signal.md

 A call to `system()` is not so flexible.

 ## C Program: make a new process with exec()

-`exec` hands off execution of the running program to another. *The original program will no longer running after the new one is started*.
+`exec` hands off execution of the running program to another. *The original program will no longer run once the new one starts*.

 ```c
 int main()
 {